xAwakenDeveloper/Andromeda-Discord-Bot/README.md

 - **Mode parameter**: *The mode in which the bot will operate: ``mention`` – the bot will only reply to messages where it is mentioned, ``auto`` – the bot will reply to all messages in the channel.*

 ---

+## Configuration reset

+You can reset Andromeda configuration on your Discord server using the ``/reset`` command.
+We recommend doing it before kicking the bot from the server for e.g.

+---